 The ACT modules were developed using theories proven effective in adolescent behavior change: the Transtheoretical Model (Prochaska & DiClemente) and Motivational Interviewing (Miller & Rollnick).
 The content included in the individual modules for behavior assessment was developed using current literature, data sources on risk behaviors, and content expert review.

 The software and environment is designed for compliance addressing:

 Additionally, the patient portal within an organization’s database is a separately secured area of the platform, so youth interacting with the RAAPS and ACT only have access to their personalized dashboard, survey assessment pages and individualized health education.

-The Rapid Assessment for Adolescent Preventive Services (RAAPS) and the Adolescent Counseling Technology (ACT) modules operate on a HIPAA compliant technology platform.
+The Rapid Adolescent Prevention Screening (RAAPS) and the Adolescent Counseling Technology (ACT) modules operate on a HIPAA compliant technology platform.

 Yes, a copy of the standard RAAPS questions can be downloaded for your review.
 In order to download these you will be asked to provide your contact information and agree to a copyright disclaimer.
 Please note: the RAAPS and ACT questions may not be placed into an electronic system, or be distributed to other providers (instead, please point them directly to the Possibilities for Change website to download a copy for themselves.)